Free & Cheap Summer Camps for NYC Kids

 Children ages 11 to 13 can attend Beacon, a no-cost general interest day camp.

-The other two programs—summer camps at the Bernie Wohl Center for ages 6 to 10 and West 84th Street for ages 6 to 10—employ a sliding scale of $1000-$2000 for the seven weeks (an additional $50 registration fee is required).
-Three- or four-week sessions are also available.
+The other two summer programs for ages 6 to 10—at the Bernie Wohl Center and West 84th Street—employ a sliding scale of $1,000 to $2,000 for the seven weeks.
+Three- or four-week sessions are also available, and a $50 registration fee is required.

 Good Shepherd Services – Ages 6-18

 Every summer, this nonprofit runs more than 20 FREE camps in the Bronx and Brooklyn.
-The programs are meant to be fun and educational, and a way to combat the dreaded summer slide.
+The programs are meant to be fun, educational and combat the dreaded summer slide.
 Healthy lunches are also provided.
 Age requirements vary by site.
 Some camps are held at the group's existing after-school centers, while others will be held at to-be-determined public school spaces.
 You can find a complete list of centers in Brooklyn and the Bronx on the website.
-Contact the location nearest you to see if it will be hosting a session and find out how to apply.
-Once we have a final list of all locations—likely late spring—we'll update the post.
+Contact the location nearest you to find out whether it's hosting a camp and how to apply.

 NIA Community Services Network – Ages 5-13

 This reader-recommended general interest camp is run by the Neighborhood Improvement Association, which offers a number of FREE camps at public schools throughout Brooklyn.
-Full information will be available in early April.
-Email email@example.com to be notified when more information and registration materials are available.
+Full information is coming in early April so email firstname.lastname@example.org to be notified when registration materials are available.

 Camp G.O.A.L.S. for Girls – 8th & 9th graders